 - 1 teaspoon apple cider vinegar

-Reduce the heat under the skillet to medium.
-Add the butter, shallots, and mushrooms.
+- Reduce the heat under the skillet to medium.
+Add the butter, shallots, mushrooms, and flour.
 Cook, stirring occasionally 2-3 minutes, making sure to scrape up the browned bits that collected on the bottom of the skillet from searing the steaks.

 I sincerely hope you've enjoyed today's easy steak recipe with its amazing bourbon mushroom sauce as much as I've enjoyed bringing it to you!

 Should you have any questions or comments regarding this recipe or anything else you've seen on my site, please don't hesitate to contact me directly or leave me a comment in the comment section below.
 It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!

 For additional information regarding my Kudos Kitchen recipes, and/or my hand painted glassware or fabric items, please follow me on;

 Kudos Kitchen by Renée ~ Cooking up artistically delicious family-friendly dishes from my Kudos Kitchen to yours!

 Until we eat again, I hope you have a delicious day!

 This post may contain affiliate links which won’t change your price but will share some commission.